 You can define the start and end time for each day when to take photos.
 When the end time is reached, PixWebcam will wait until the start time on the following day to continue taking photos.
-You can also define the time to wait between taking photos.
+You also need to define the time to wait between taking photos.
 This can be 1 minute or up to 12 hours.
 Please remember, the more photos, the more space it will take – and if you’re on the mobile network – more traffic!

 You can define image size and image format (square or normal).
 Photos are saved in jpeg format – an estimate for the filesize will be indicated.
 Make sure you have enough free storage on the target before you begin!
 You can also embedd a date/time stamp and an optional caption.

 To use Twitter, you need to setup your Twitter account in the general settings of you device – not within PixWebcam!
 Scroll down to the social media accounts and select Twitter.
 Within the Twitter settings, you need to login with your Twitter account (You don’t need to install the Twitter app).
 Once the account is added and visible there (@xyz) you can open PixWebcam and select the Twitter target in Setup.
 You can enable the Twitter target and your Twitter account will be used automatically.
 The first time you do this, you need to confirm access.
 If you previously denied this, go back to the Twitter settings in the general settings of you device and turn on back on.
 (You’ll see an entry for PixWebcam, including the icon)

 You can add a fixed text to your tweet consisting of up to 120 characters.
 The text will be added to every photo posted.

 Note: If you have more then one Twitter account, you will be able to choose which one to use.

 iCloud needs to be setup first, before you can enabled this target.
 You can define a folder, where photos will be saved to.
 This might make sense if you want to use more than one device at the same time.